 Nelfran was eligible for a Windmill loan.
 A loan facilitator guided him through the application process, including the development of a learning plan, and within a week he had received a loan for $10,000.
 He was able to cover the remaining tuition and started his program in September of 2017.

 In addition to helping him upgrade his technical skills, the program helped him improve his English, learn about the Canadian workplace, and ultimately helped him rebuild his self-confidence.
 Even better, through his program he was embedded for one day per week at Morguard, a large building operator in Calgary.
-He learned firsthand the responsibilities of a building operator and gained familiarity with the Canadian workplace.
-He successfully wrote his 5th class power engineering exam and, following a 3 week full time internship with Morguard, they offered him a full time permanent job.
+He learned first-hand the responsibilities of a building operator and gained familiarity with the Canadian workplace.
+He successfully wrote his 5th class power engineering exam and, following a three week full-time internship with Morguard, they offered him a full time permanent job.
 He was elated.

 “Without your help, I would not be working in my job today.
 I know there are many good things still coming.
 I will keep working hard and hope to give back to others in order to help them reach their dreams and be successful too.”